slfff/RTLS/README.md

 # RTLS
-A Solver for Quadratically Constrained Total Least Squares Problems
+A Solver for Quadratically Constrained Total Least Squares Problems.